What You Need to Know About Sales Metrics

 - Opportunity Close Date Accuracy (10%) – This metric also helps sales leaders promote good CRM behavior.
 It is based on the estimated close date when the deal is qualified.
 If it is within 30 days it is generally considered a good estimate, but depends on your average sales cycle.

-Now that you have all of these metric what should you do?
+Now that you have all of these metrics what should you do?

-Share Individual Performance – Make sure each sales rep knows where they stand on all six metrics and where they stand overall.
-A forced ranking does not replace good managers, but can be used to facilitate a good discussion.
+Make sure each sales rep knows where they stand on all six metrics and where they stand overall.
+A forced ranking does not replace good managers but can be used to facilitate a good discussion.
 Sales leaders and first-line managers can use the ranking to recognize good performance and identify where a salesperson is falling short.